 Not just for qualifying

+Did you know?
 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Can I improve my FICO score?
+Can I raise my FICO score?

-How do I find out my FICO score?
+How do I find out my credit score?

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.